Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 This is only useful for Internet-enabled sites as we can have the device send healthcheck pings to healthchecks.io to make sure it is still running.

-First, login to healthchecks.io and get an invite to the Salmon CV Project.
+First, login to [healthchecks.io](healthchecks.io) and get an invite to the Salmon CV Project.

-It is easier to clone one of the existing checks by clicking the three dots on the right of one of them, going to the bottom and clicking "Create a Copy..."
+It is easier to duplicate one of the existing checks by clicking the three dots on the right of one of them, going to the bottom and clicking "Create a Copy..."

 Update the name to be same as the new hostname determined above and click "Copy URL."